 Density: 21.2 g/cm3

 The element Rhenium is named after the river Rhine in Germany after it was discovered by three German scientists in the early 1900s.
-Like the other platinum group metals, Rhenium is also a precious Earth element and has the second highest boiling point, third highest melting point of any known element.
+Like the other platinum group metals, Rhenium is also a precious Earth element and has the second-highest boiling point and the third-highest melting point of any known element.

 Due to such extreme properties, rhenium (in the form of superalloys) is widely used in turbine blades and propelling nozzles of almost every jet engines throughout the world.
 It is also one of the best catalysts reforming naphtha (liquid hydrocarbon mixture), isomerization and Hydrogenation.

 Density: 21.45 g/cm3